bytting/nailab/README.md

-nailab
+=== nailab ===

-=== GUI application for running NaI detectors with Genie 2000 ===
+GUI application for running NaI detectors with Genie 2000

-Status:
-Development
+Status: Development

-Audience:
-Currently only for local laboratory at NRPA
+Audience: Currently only for local laboratory at NRPA

 Requirements:
+- Windows C API
+- QT 5.0.1
-This application requires proprietary libraries from CANBERRA
+- Proprietary libraries from CANBERRA